bloominstituteoftechnology/node-auth1-project/README.md

 #### Notes

+##* Note to Lambda: the testing environment seems to consistently be incorrectly set up.
 - Run tests locally executing `npm test`.
 - The project comes with `migrate`, `rollback` and `seed` scripts in case you need to reset the database.
 - You are welcome to create additional files but **do not move or rename existing files** or folders.